muratk3n/thirdwave/en/2021/03/goods-materials-growth-hickel.md

 to grow...

-In the nineteenth century the global economy was worth a little more than $1 trillion, in today’s money.
-That means each year capital needed to find new investments worth about $30 billion – a significant sum.
+In the nineteenth century the global economy was worth a little more than 1 trillion dollars, in today’s money.
+That means each year capital needed to find new investments worth about 30 billion – a significant sum.
 This required a huge effort on the part of capital, including the colonial expansion that characterised the nineteenth century.
-Today the global economy is worth over $80 trillion, so to maintain an acceptable rate of growth capital needs to find outlets for new investments worth another $2.5 trillion next year.
+Today the global economy is worth over 80 trillion, so to maintain an acceptable rate of growth capital needs to find outlets for new investments worth another 2.5 trillion dollars next year.
 That’s the size of the entire British economy – one of the biggest in the world...

 Where can this quantity of growth possibly be found?
 The pressures become enormous.
 It’s what is driving the pharmaceutical companies